dean0x7d/pybinding/docs/tutorial/finite.rst

 Primitive
 ---------

-The simplest finite sized system is just the unit cell of the crystal lattice.
+The simplest finite-sized system is just the unit cell of the crystal lattice.

 .. plot::
     :context: reset